 5.11 The completion of the first portion of the leakage test is signified by the timeout of timer TM2, which was enabled by the LLT relay operating.
 Since LLT is operated, TM2 times for 800 ms, because LLT removes shunting resistor TM2B.
-When option ZK is incorporated, TM2 times for 2.5 seconds.
+When shunting resistor removes option ZK is incorporated, TM2 times for 2.5 secs.
 Timer TM2 operates relay TMR2, which transfers the leakage test circuit to the ring and connects the tip to ground.
 This transfer allows detection of either a ground on the tip or a ground on the ring, as well as a short between the tip and the ring.
 Relay TMR2 operating again pulses relay AUX4 (FS 5) to charge the line.
 This time, the relay charges capacitors C16, C17, and C18.
 Again, if lamp DS2 (A963) is extinguished, the loop is leaky, and latching transistor Q6 (A963) operates.
-When TMR2 is operated, it operates ELT and enables timer TM1.
+TMR2 is operated, it operates ELT and When enables timer TM1.
+Timer TM1 times for 800 enables timer TM1.
 Timer TM1 times for 800 ms and upon timing out, operates relay TMR1.
-When option ZK is incorporated, TM1 times for 2 seconds.
+When option ZK is incorporated, TM1 times for '2 secs.
 When relay TMR1 operates, it releases relay LLT.
-Since relay LLT is a slow release relay, the leakage test takes place during the TM1 timing interval and while LLT is on-hook, the reply should be ringing.
+Since relay LLT is a slow release relay, the leakage test takes place during the TM1 timing interval and while LLT is releasing.
+When LLT releases, a GO ground is enabled that operates the BP relay in the beep circuit.
+Since the receiver is on-hook, the reply should be ringing.
 Therefore, RNG2 operates the RHU relay in the beep counter, which places ringing on the line.
 The answer returned will be as follows:

-(a) Line OK - one ring
+- (a) Line CK one ring

-- (b) Line leaky two rings. - 5.12 Upon completion, the beep circuit generates a return ground pulse that operates the ON relay in the dial pulse receiver through the ELT relay.
+- (b) Line leaky two rings.

+- 5.12 Upon completion, the beep circuit generates a return ground pulse that

+operates the ON relay in the dial pulse receiver through the ELT relay.
 This releases the D2 ground, releasing the ELT relay and preparing the line circuit for the next test selection.